tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 [Mastering Linux Man Pages - A Definitive Guide](https://www.youtube.com/watch?v=RzAkjX_9B7E) by Linux Training Academy

+### info

+The man system is great if you happen to know the name of the command or program you’re after.
+But suppose the command name is the bit that you’re missing.
+Type `info` command.

 ## Basic Commands

 Tên file có space thì phải để trong double quote.

 `less "My excellent file.txt"`

-- `cp` to copy files
-- `mv` to move & rename files
+- `rm` to remove files
+- `rmdir` to remove empty directories.
+It can only remove empty directories.

+`rm -r directory-name` remove directory

-`rm` to remove files `rmdir` to remove empty directories.
-(Use **ls `-a`** to check whether a directory is empty or not).
+(Use `ls -a` to check whether a directory is empty or not).
 The rm command also has options for removing non-empty directories with all their subdirectories, read the Info pages for these rather dangerous options.\
 The interactive behavior of the rm, cp and mv commands can be activated using the -i option.
 In that case the system won't immediately act upon request.
 Instead it will ask for confirmation, so it takes an additional click on the Enter key to inflict the damage.
 Customize your shell environment to make this option the default.

-`mv ../filename.txt .` move to current directory

-rename directory `mv Oldfolder Newfolder`

-`mkdir dir1 dir2` create multiple directories in one go

-`mkdir -p x/y/z` create nested directories in a single command.
-The `-p` switch create parents directories.
+`rm file1` delete file1 from the directory

+`rm file*` deletes all files in the current directory whose names begin with the letters file.

+`rm -r *` wipe out the current directory

+---

+- `cp` to copy files
+- `mv` to move & rename files

 cp 2 files into 1 directory: `cp <filename> <filename1> <foldername>/`

 `cp -r /path/to/source/directory /path/to/destination/directory` cp directory.
 Lưu ý là `directory` chứ ko phải `directory/` (sẽ copy content).
-[Read more](https://www.freecodecamp.org/news/how-to-copy-a-directory-in-linux-with-the-cp-command/).

 `-R` recursive copy (copy all underlying files and subdirectories).
 The general syntax is `cp [-R] fromfile tofile`

+`$ cp file1 newdir` => creates a copy of file1 within the directory newdir.

+By the way, the `cp` command knows what to do with this command line because it’s smart enough to recognize newdir as a directory rather than a file.
+If there were no directory called newdir in the current location, cp would instead make a new copy of file1 named newdir.
+If you’re anything like me, at some point you’re probably going to accidentally misspell a command and end up with an odd new file rather than the directory you were after.
+In any case, check everything to confirm it all works out the way it was supposed to.

+`mv ../filename.txt .` move a file to current directory

+rename directory `mv Oldfolder Newfolder`

+`$ mv file2 newdir` moves `file2` to `newdir` directory

+You can copy, move, or delete directories using the same commands as for files, adding the -r flag where necessary.
+Remember that you might be moving more than just the directory you see: any existing layers of unseen nested levels will also be dragged along for the ride.

+---

+`mkdir dir1 dir2` create multiple directories in one go

+`mkdir -p x/y/z` create nested directories in a single command.
+The `-p` switch create parents directories.

+---

 `df` (which stands for _disk full_ or _disk free_) show how much of your disk is still free; information about the partitions and their mount points\
 supports the `-h` or _human readable_ option which greatly improves readability

 How can you find out which partition a directory is on?
 Using the `df` command with a dot (.) as an option shows the partition the current directory belongs to, and informs about the amount of space used on this partition

-The **df** command only displays information about active non-swap partitions.
+The `df` command only displays information about active non-swap partitions.
 These can include partitions from other networked systems

 since the search path contains only paths to directories containing executable programs, **which** doesn't work for ordinary files.
 The **which** command is useful when troubleshooting "Command not Found" problems.\
 Using the `which` command also checks to see if a command is an alias for another command `which -a ls`.
 If this does not work on your system, use the alias command: `alias ls`